kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

   defaulting sets `hostNetwork` to `true` to match `defaultNetwork: Host`.
 - The remaining conflicts (`defaultNetwork: Pod` or `None` combined with an explicit `hostNetwork: true`) are rejected by validation.
-- Setting one field from another has a known problem on updates.
-An old client that does not know `defaultNetwork` and patches `hostNetwork: false` into a workload template that has `defaultNetwork: Host` stored will not see its change: defaulting sets `hostNetwork` back to `true` from the stored enum.
+- Setting one field from another has a known problem on updates: a client that does not know the derived field cannot clear the source field with a PATCH, because defaulting sets it back from the stored derived value.
+Both `hostNetwork` and `defaultNetwork` are immutable on Pods, so Pods are not affected.
+Workload templates are mutable, so an old client that patches `hostNetwork: false` into a template that has `defaultNetwork: Host` stored does not see its change.
 A full update (PUT) from the same client works, because the client drops the unknown field and `defaultNetwork` is set again from `hostNetwork`.
-Pods are not affected, `hostNetwork` is immutable, and the problem goes away once clients are updated.
+The problem goes away once clients are updated.
 - `dnsPolicy` and `enableServiceLinks` receive `None`-specific defaults only when unset; explicit user values are preserved.
 - When the `PodDefaultNetwork` feature gate is disabled, the field is stripped